Never Fully Dressed Without a Pair of Diamond Earrings

 So, what are the main rules for choosing loose diamonds for stud earrings?
 Well let’s start off really simple –

-As you should damn well know by now if you’ve been reading our hilarious yet informative blogs, no two diamonds are the same.
+As you should darn well know by now if you’ve been reading our hilarious yet informative blogs, no two diamonds are the same.
 Each one is like a delicate little snowflake (except this ‘snowflake’ can cut glass and bust some stuff to pieces), so trying to find two perfectly matched diamonds is just going to drive you loco.
 This being said, you still want them to look similar in size and shape.

 Choosing your two perfect little partners is also quite different from choosing a single stone for an engagement ring.
 For one, unless you are in a rather strange situation indeed, nobody is really going to be inspecting your diamond earrings up close.